 After successfully popping all the lights through the felt, remove the tape backing and stick down the hat all along the perimeter.

+Paint the gnome’s nose with flesh colour paint.
 Like me, you might not keep flesh colour paint on-hand.
 Not a problem if you have bright yellow, red, blue and white!
-You can mix these four colours together to create paint for the nose.
+You can mix these four colours together to create paint for the gnome nose.
 Use more yellow, less red, a tiny drop of blue and as much white to your own preference.
 See how that’s done on the video!

 Tip: instead of clamping, if you combine wood glue with a few drops of hot glue, it will hold as it dries.